SALVADORPOETA/Stopwatch/README.md

 # stopwatch

 This is a simple stopwatch in HTML with CSS and JavaScript.
-It is deployed on Github Pages.